hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step5-columns.md

 `ccat thermometer-with-columns-crd.yaml`{{execute}}

-See how two new columns are defined under the `versions` group.
+See how two new columns are defined under the `.versions.additionalPrinterColumns:` group.
+There is also a schema section that is loosely defined.
 Apply this new CRDs declaration for the thermometers.

 `kubectl apply -f thermometer-with-columns-crd.yaml`{{execute}}